superhero/js.telnet/README.md

 host    = '127.0.0.1',
 port    = 23;

-telnet.connect(host, port)
+// optional host and port, but you probably like to specify the host at least :) telnet.connect(host, port)

 // all commands are stacked and performed in a series after each other.